eclipse-vertx/vert.x/core_manual_groovy.md

     def id = container.deployVerticle(main)

-Where `main` is the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby or JavaScript verticle or the fully qualified class name if it's a Java verticle).
+Where `main` is a String that represents the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby, Groovy or JavaScript verticle (e.g. my_script.rb or MyScript.js or MyScript.groovy) or the fully qualified class name if it's a Java verticle).
 See the chapter on "running vert.x" in the main manual for a description of what a main is.

 ## Passing configuration to a verticle programmatically